mohaiminul375/MedEase-client/README.md

 - **Service Listing:**:

  - Displays a list of healthcare services in a table format.
  - Each service includes its name, description, and price.

 - **Add Service (Real-time)**:
  -  Users can add new healthcare services with the provided name, description, and price, and the new service will appear instantly without needing to reload the page.

 - **Update Service (Real-time)**:

-  -Users can update the details of existing services (name, description, price) without needing to reload the page.
+  - Users can update the details of existing services (name, description, price) without needing to reload the page.
 Changes are reflected instantly.

 - **Delete Service (Real-time)**:
   - Users can delete any service from the list, with the removal reflected immediately, no page reload required.